JA Douglas McCurdy Sydney Airport: 1997 divestiture and Sydney Airport Authority

 The Sydney Airport Authority was created on 7 April, 1997.
 As a result of the National Airports Policy of 1994, Transport Canada was undergoing a program of commercializing and divesting itself of airports, the air navigation system, and ports and harbours across Canada.
 As a result, on October 1, 1997, ownership of Sydney Airport was transferred to the Sydney Airport Authority who continue to own and operate the airport to this day.

-Renaming
+2009 Renaming

 On July 27, 2009, the Sydney Airport was renamed after John Alexander Douglas McCurdy, a Canadian aviation pioneer who set a series of aviation records, the first British subject to fly a heavier-than-air machine, and the first Canadian to pilot a flying machine in Canada when he flew the Silver Dart off the ice in Baddeck.
 He was also the holder of Canada's first pilot's licence.
 He established the first aviation school in Canada, the Curtiss Flying School, and was the first manager of Long Branch Aerodrome, Canada's first airport.
 At the beginning of the Second World War, McCurdy became Assistant Director General of Aircraft Production.
 In 1947, McCurdy was appointed Lieutenant Governor of Nova Scotia, a post he continued until 1952.

+2024 Unusual visitor

+On 24 November 2024 an Airbus A300-600ST Beluga enroute from Terceira Island in the Azores, to St. John's diverted to YQY due to inclement weather in St. John's.
+The aircraft landed around 3 p.m. on Sunday and remained on the terminal apron for the remainder of the day.
+After an overnight stay, the aircraft flew out at 9 a.m.
+Monday, heading to Melbourne Orlando International Airport in Florida via Portsmouth International Airport in New Hampshire.